The Crown of Thorns

 God often tests us, and lets us languish in misery and in drought; but one must not be unfaithful to God, rather continue on the way.

-Such a person should not be troubled, but should trustfully continue on the way and put his misery in the arms of God as a child, without tormenting or plaguing himself.
-If we torture oneself about it, he looks out for himself, which happens out of self-will, pride, and selfishness.
+Such a person should not be troubled, but should trustfully continue on the way and put their misery in the arms of God as a child, without tormenting or plaguing themselves.
+If we torture ourselves about it, we look out for ourselves, which happens out of self-will, pride, and selfishness.
 God is pleased when we thank Him for everything, even for “aridity” which is in us, because this too is useful.
 When we bear this suffering in surrender to His will, God will give us more and more love and graces.
 He will teach us the inner humility, self-denial, self-knowledge, and the knowledge of God.

 In inner dryness, this is achieved, if we are not only completely devoted to ourselves, but thank God for it, because we deserve nothing better.
 This is an important lesson!

 If everyone could recognize how precious inner suffering is!
 For only in the inner suffering we can make progress in virtue and perfection.
 This is tough, but it is the truth.
 We cannot make any greater progress than through the inner suffering and tepidity.
 There we get to know ourselves, and also God, and that everything comes from Him.
 This is the best school for the inner life.

 What does Jesus being crowned with thorns, teaches us?